cego/gitte/README.md

 ## Other commands

 For other usage, such as running startup, git operations or actions seperately, please refer to [commands documentation](./docs/commands.md), or see `gitte --help`.

+## Override and exclude projects
+If the file `.gitte-override.yml` exist in the same folder as `.gitte.yml` or `.gitte-env` it will automatically be merged.

+If the file `.gitte-projects-exclude` exist, projects, seperated by a newline, will be excluded from gitte.